douggal/rope-intranet/README.md

 ## Notes and Folder strucuture

-January 2016: implemented with nested loops and try all combos.
+January 2016: a solution using nested loops and try all combos.
 O(N^2).

 November 2022: